-Having multiple national goals and objectives means that Namibia needs to optimise and compromise based on weights given to various development objectives.
-Competition and competitiveness are some of those things that the country needed to promote in order to attain economic development though national and international trade.
-Since the self-interest principle may not always achieve a desirable distributional outcome, the government may need to use other mechanisms to re-allocated resources based on other criteria, and not on allocative efficiency.
+Having multiple national goals and objectives means that the nation needs to optimise and compromise based on priorities given to various development objectives.
+Competition and competitiveness are essential to attain economic development through national and international trade.
+Since the self-interest principle may not always achieve a desirable distributional outcome, the Government may need to use other mechanisms to re-allocated resources based on other criteria, rather than on allocative efficiency.
 In most cases, these criteria are based on the achievement of equity e.g. Namibia has mechanisms (including labour policy and legislation) to correct income imbalances from the past.